Ann Lowe: Career

 In 1947, Janet Lee Auchincloss commissioned Lowe to create debutante gowns for her daughters Jaqueline and Caroline Lee Bouvier.
 In 1953 she returned and hired Lowe to design a wedding dress for her daughter, the future First Lady Jacqueline Bouvier, and the dresses for her bridal attendants for her September wedding to then-Senator John F. Kennedy.
 Auchincloss also chose Lowe to design her own wedding dress for her marriage to Hugh D. Auchincloss in 1942.
 Lowe's dress for Bouvier consisted of fifty yards of "ivory silk taffeta with interwoven bands of tucking forming the bodice and similar tucking in large circular designs swept around the full skirt."
-During the creation of this infamous dress, Lowe's studio flooded just 10 days before the wedding.
+During the creation of this famous dress, Lowe's studio flooded just 10 days before the wedding.
 She and her team worked tirelessly to recreate the dress.
 Lowe never mentioned this incident to the family and she had to pay for any additional costs.
 The dress, which cost $500 (approximately $ today), was described in detail in The New York Timess coverage of the wedding.
 While the Bouvier-Kennedy wedding was a highly publicized event, Lowe did not receive public credit for her work until after the assassination of John F. Kennedy.

 Throughout her career, Lowe continued to work for wealthy clientele who often talked her out of charging hundreds of dollars for her designs.
 After paying her staff, she often failed to make a profit on her designs.
 Lowe later admitted that at the height of her career, she was virtually broke.
 In 1961, she received the Couturier of the Year award but in 1962, she lost her salon in New York City after failing to pay taxes.
 That same year, her right eye was removed due to glaucoma.
 While she was recuperating, an anonymous friend paid Lowe's debts that enabled her to work again.
 In 1963, she declared bankruptcy.
 Soon after, she developed a cataract in her left eye; surgery saved her eye.
 In 1968, she opened a new store, Ann Lowe Originals, on Madison Avenue.
 She retired in 1972.